-If you live and work in Silicon Valley, you’re probably thinking about venture funding for your business.
+If you live and work in Silicon Valley or you are growing a Life Science Start-up, you’re probably thinking about venture funding for your business.
 But even if you’re not running a tech startup, there are many reasons why you might be eying venture capital.
 Venture capital brings needed funding for business expansion, expert advice and added marketplace legitimacy.
 It also is the surest way to take your business to the next level.

 If you’ve performed a business analysis and determined that your organization is prime for venture funding (or if that was the plan all along), it is important to also prepare your company operations for venture capital.

 Part of this preparation includes having the right financial picture in place, and having a backend system to support solid financial management after venture funding.
 For both needs, having an ERP system for your business helps.

 Here are five ways that ERP can assist your business with attracting venture funding.

 - Clear Revenue and Operational Forecasting

 VCs are looking for opportunities for a healthy financial upside.
 Slow business growth or a limited market doesn’t support the type of financial returns that venture capitalists seek, so you need to show how your business could become the next “big thing” or dominate a healthy niche in the market.